We're live on Product Hunt right now! Come support our launch

 Embedding a Microsoft Power BI report using the sidebar menu

-From the Power BI platform, you can choose to embed your reports or dashboards using an iframe.
+From the Power BI platform, you can embed your reports or dashboards using an iframe.

 This Microsoft product is, first and foremost, a BI platform.
 It’s not purpose-built for embedding analytics into other apps or websites.
 It relies on an iframe for embedding.

 Before we get into the drawbacks, it’s worth noting a benefit of Power BI Embedded: It can integrate with practically any data source, including SQL or NoSQL databases.
-It’s also powered by Azure and supports row-level security (RLS)— Microsoft is very focused on security.
+Azure also powers it and supports row-level security (RLS)— Microsoft is very focused on security.

 If you already use Microsoft products internally, Power BI will integrate neatly with your tech stack.
 With that in mind, you might choose Power BI for embedding analytics if:

 1. You already use Power BI for internal analytics.
 If your team already knows the platform and its UI, building the dashboards may be simpler.
-You can even repurpose the ones you already have.
+You can even repurpose the ones you already have and create fully interactive reports with Power BI embedded.

 1. You prioritize fast implementation over user experience.
 Power BI uses an iframe to embed dashboards into external apps.
-This method is pretty fast and easy to implement, but it does have limitations as we’ll explore below.
+This method is pretty fast and easy to implement, but it does have limitations for your embedded content.

 When you ask Power BI users about their experience with the tool, a few common themes stand out: